Heisenberg doubles for Snyder type models: Unified notation for the Snyder algebra: Extended Snyder model

 \section{Unified notation for the Snyder algebra: Extended Snyder model}

-In the previous section, to be able to consider a Hopf algebra related with the Snyder model, we have expanded the commutation relations between Snyder coordinates \eqref{Snyder_orig1} by the Lorentz algebra \eqref{MM} and included the cross commutation relations \eqref{Mx} which allowed us to define a Hopf algebra related to the Snyder model \eqref{Snyder_orig1} - \eqref{epsM}.
-After defining the dual momenta (with non-coassociative coproducts) we were able to calculate the cross commutation relations coming from the Heisenberg double construction compatible with the Snyder model \eqref{Snyder_orig1} and obtain the Snyder phase space as a result.
-However, in that framework it was not possible to define the dual elements to the Lorentz generators, hence we were not able to obtain the full Heisenberg double for the Snyder model.
-The full Heisenberg double for the Snyder space requires an introduction of extended noncommutative coordinates which we discuss in this section.
+In the previous section, to consider a Hopf algebra related to the Snyder model, we have expanded the commutation relations between Snyder coordinates \eqref{Snyder_orig1} by the Lorentz algebra \eqref{MM} and included the cross-commutation relations \eqref{Mx} which allowed us to define a Hopf algebra related to the Snyder model \eqref{Snyder_orig1} - \eqref{Mx}.
+Then we have calculated the cross-commutation relations mimicking the Heisenberg double construction.
+However, in that framework it was not possible to define the dual elements to the Lorentz generators and the proper treatment of algebra of momenta $\tilde{A}$ would require using the quasi-Hopf algebra framework, hence we were not able to obtain the full Heisenberg double for the Snyder model.
+The full Heisenberg double construction for the Snyder space within the Hopf algebra setting requires an introduction of the extended noncommutative coordinates which we discuss in this section.